-Our common stock trades on the OTC Bulletin Board under the symbol "LIXT."
-There is very limited trading of our stock on the Bulletin Board.
+Our common stock trades on the OTC Market (also referred to as the "Pink Sheets") under the symbol "LIXT."
+There is very limited trading of our stock.
 The stock market in general has experienced extreme stock price fluctuations in the past few years.
 In some cases, these fluctuations have been unrelated to the operating performance of the affected companies.
 Many companies have experienced dramatic volatility in the market prices of their common stock.
 We believe that a number of factors, both within and outside our control, could cause the price of our common stock to fluctuate, perhaps substantially.
 Factors such as the following could have a significant adverse impact on the market price of our common stock:

-- · Our ability to obtain additional financing and, if available, the terms and conditions of the financing; - · Our financial position and results of operations; - · Concern as to, or other evidence of, the safety or efficacy of any future proposed products and services or our competitors' products and services;

-- · Announcements of technological innovations or new products or services by us or our competitors; - U.S. and foreign governmental regulatory actions; - · The development of litigation against us; - · Period-to-period fluctuations in our operating results; - · Changes in estimates of our performance by any securities analysts; - · Possible regulatory requirements on our business; - · The issuance of new equity securities pursuant to a future offering; - · Changes in interest rates; - · Competitive developments, including announcements by competitors of new products or services or significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments; - · Variations in quarterly operating results; - · Change in financial estimates by securities analysts; - · The depth and liquidity of the market for our common stock; - · Investor perceptions of us; and - · General economic and other national conditions.
+- Our ability to obtain additional financing and, if available, the terms and conditions of the financing; - Our financial position and results of operations; - Concern as to, or other evidence of, the safety or efficacy of any future proposed products and services or our competitors' products and services; - · Announcements of technological innovations or new products or services by us or our competitors; - U.S. and foreign governmental regulatory actions; - · The development of litigation against us; - · Period-to-period fluctuations in our operating results; - · Changes in estimates of our performance by any securities analysts; - Possible regulatory requirements on our business; - · The issuance of new equity securities pursuant to a future offering; - · Changes in interest rates; - Competitive developments, including announcements by competitors of new products or services or significant contracts, acquisitions, strategic partnerships, joint ventures or capital commitments; - · Variations in quarterly operating results; - · Change in financial estimates by securities analysts; - The depth and liquidity of the market for our common stock; - · Investor perceptions of us; and - · General economic and other national conditions.

 The following table sets forth the range of reported closing prices of the Company's Common Stock during the periods presented.
-Such quotations reflect prices between dealers in securities and do not include any retail mark-up, markdown or commissions, and may not necessarily represent actual transactions
+Such quotations reflect prices between dealers in securities and do not include any retail mark-up, markdown or commissions, and may not necessarily represent actual transactions.

 H igh Low

-Year Ended December 31, 2009:
+Year Ended December 31, 2010

 First Quarter \$ 0.60 \$ 0.16

 Second Quarter \$ 0.75 \$ 0.24

 Third Quarter \$ 1.01 \$ 0.19

 Fourth Quarter \$ 0.75 \$ 0.30

-Year Ended December 31, 2008:
+Year Ended December 31, 2009

-First Quarter \$ 1.10 \$ 0.74
+First Quarter \$ 0.60 \$ 0.16

-Second Quarter \$ 1.10 \$ 0.30
+Second Quarter \$ 0.75 \$ 0.24

-Third Quarter \$ 0.80 \$ 0.22
+Third Quarter \$ 1.01 \$ 0.19

-Fourth Quarter \$ 1.10 \$ 0.15
+Fourth Quarter \$ 0.75 \$ 0.30